shabeer-syed/acesinehrs/_pages/starterguide.md

 {% include base_path %}

 Welcome to the marvellous world of EHRs!
-We provide clinically validated indicators for identifying ACEs among families using EHRs of mothers, fathers and children presenting to healthcare throughout the early life course.
-In the UK, parents' and children's EHRs can be linked across services.
-The ability to link parents' and children's records allows for measuring ACEs before pregnancy, throughout childhood and intergenerationally.
-This is important because measuring ACEs requires a "think-family" approach - we need both children's and parents' data!
-Think-family means we recognise that the health and well-being of children are intricately tied to their parents' experiences and health outcomes.
+We provide a tutorial in how to implement clinically validated indicators for identifying ACEs among families using EHRs of mothers, fathers and children presenting to healthcare throughout the early life course.

 # How does it work?
 To use the ACE indicators, you will need: